 ¼ teaspoon fresh ground black pepper

-2 quarts chicken stock, low sodium preferred
+2 quarts chicken or vegetable stock, low sodium preferred

 1 cup red lentils, rinsed thoroughly, picked over

-2 chicken sausages, sliced or large dice
+2 chicken or vegetarian sausages, large dice

 - In a large pot, heat oil over medium.
 Add onions and carrots.
 Sauté until soft and slightly caramelized, about 8 minutes.
 Add the garlic and ginger and sauté an additional 1 minute.